uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-32-1.png)<!-- -->

 If you use a pre-built theme function, make sure you place it before customising the legend.
-Otherwise it will bring the legend back\!
+Otherwise it will bring the legend back!

 ``` r
 ggplot(gapminder,